HoussamTUN/slack-tipbot-Dash/README.md

-#Dash TipBot For Slack
+#Nexus TipBot For Slack
 Easily transfer money between team members on your Slack channel.

 ## Basic features
- - With a single message, send and receive Dash
+ - With a single message, send and receive Nexus
  - A tip has no transaction fee.
 There are no extra cost added to your tip.
  - Get the fiat prices.

-## Advanced features (can be disabled)
-- Sun: every user that tips another user is eligble of recieving form the sun fund.
-- Quiz:
--

 ## How to Run a TipBot
 ### Setup Slack Bot